julialima08/Dinker/README.md

 - [ ] Access user location to recomend closer matches
 - [ ] Set match prefrences
 - [ ] Make it mobile compatible with responsive deisgn
+- [ ] Users can add their deployed projects

 ---